dotnet/source-build/README.md

 ## Source-build goals

+There are two primary goals of the source-build effort:

+1. Increase .NET adaption by focusing on making .NET available everywhere

+   If .NET was available everywhere - including Linux distributions and package managers like Homebrew - as a first class citizen it, would make .NET a more attractive option for developers who might otherwise look at other languages or runtimes.
+Users would be more likely to start using and keep using .NET if .NET is available on their development and release platforms of choice.

-The key goal of source-build is to satisfy the official packaging rules of commonly used Linux distributions, such as [Fedora](https://fedoraproject.org/wiki/Packaging:Guidelines) and [Debian](https://www.debian.org/doc/manuals/maint-guide/build.en.html).
+   To achieve this, we try to make it easier for community and partner maintainers to build and release .NET for their platforms.
+We need to make sure source-build satisfies the official packaging rules of commonly used Linux distributions, such as [Fedora](https://fedoraproject.org/wiki/Packaging:Guidelines) and [Debian](https://www.debian.org/doc/manuals/maint-guide/build.en.html).
 Many Linux distributions have similar rules.
-These rules tend to have two main principles: consistent reproducibility, and source code for everything.
+These rules tend to have three main principles:

-A secondary goal of source-build is to allow .NET contributors to build a .NET SDK with coordinated changes in multiple repositories.
-However, the developer experience is significantly better in individual repositories and, if possible, contributors should make and test changes in the target repo, not source-build.
+   - Limited or no network access
+   - Consistent reproducibility
+   - Source code for everything.

+2. Make maintenance of the .NET product easier

+   The current way of making changes to .NET during a servicing release is to make changes to individual product repositories and then adjust the dependency versions to flow the changes to the next set of repositories.
+This is repeated until all the repositories are updated.
+If there's an issue discovered late in the release cycle, the fixes and the dependency updates need to be re-done quickly, which becomes difficult.
+It's also difficult to verify that the issue is fixed in the final product.
+It would be much easier to make and test product-wide changes if we could make atomic changes to one repository and be able to build the whole product based on that source code at once.

+   In addition, getting source-build fully functional would provide everyone place to make/test changes that would otherwise require a lot of coordination between multiple repositories - such as landing features that require changes both the runtime and the SDK.

+Source-build can help achieve both these goals by making it easier for everyone to build and release the entire .NET product end-to-end.

 ## What does the source-build infrastructure do?